 Based on Eleanor Catton’s 2013 Man Booker Prize-winning novel, the long-awaited six-part series The Luminaries is set to star Casino Royale’s Eva Green, and has been adapted for television by Catton herself.

-Here’s everything you need to know about the series, including cast, plot, air-date and trailer details…
+Following the first look at The Luminaries, here’s everything you need to know about the series, including cast, plot, air-date and trailer details.

 When is The Luminaries on TV?